jgans/thermonucleotideBLAST/README.md

 - A compiler that supports OpenMP (for multithreaded execution on a single, multi-core computer)
   - gcc/g++ versions 4.2 and higher
   - clang (however, OS X users will not have OpenMP support "out-of-the-box".
 I recommend following [these](https://iscinumpy.gitlab.io/post/omp-on-high-sierra/) instructions to get OpenMP working on OS X).
-- The NCBI C++ toolkit (for searching BLAST-formatted databases)
+- The NCBI BLAST+ source code (for searching BLAST-formatted databases)
-  - Download and build the [NCBI C++ Toolkit] (https://ncbi.github.io/cxx-toolkit/)
+  - Download and build the [NCBI BLAST+ program] (https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)
-  - The current version of the NCBI C++ toolkit requires a modern C++ compiler to build
+  - The current version of the NCBI BLAST+ program requires a modern C++ compiler to build
     - The current Clang compiler on OS X works fine.
 Older (< 5) versions of GCC don't work.
     - For older Centos Linux systems with GCC version < 5, the [following steps](https://linuxize.com/post/how-to-install-gcc-compiler-on-centos-7/) will install a newer GCC compiler:
       - `sudo yum install centos-release-scl`
       - `sudo yum install devtoolset-7`
       - `scl enable devtoolset-7 bash`
-  - For those who need to work with older x86 hardware, you may need to compile the NCBI C++ toolkit using `--without-sse42` to disable the use of potentially unsupported SSE instructions.
+  - For those who need to work with older x86 hardware, you may need to compile the NCBI BLAST+ code using `--without-sse42` to disable the use of potentially unsupported SSE instructions.

 ThermonucleotideBLAST uses the DNA hybridization parameters published by the SantaLucia lab to compute duplex stability.
 However, the parameters for computing the delta G contribution of terminal mismatches (for internal loops) have not been published.
 Since we have not obtained permission to include these parameters in ThermonucleotideBLAST, they have not been included.
 The parameters are available as part of the excellent UNAFold suite of programs.
 To use these terminal mismatch hybridization parameters in ThermonucleotideBLAST, first download the UNAFold package.
 Then, run the parse_tstacki.pl script with the path to UNAFold as the only argument and pipe the script output to the file "nuc_cruc_santa_lucia_tstacki.cpp".
 For example: "parse_tstacki.pl /path/to/UNAFold > nuc_cruc_santa_lucia_tstacki.cpp".
 After this file has been created, ThermonucleotideBLAST can be compiled as described below.
 Note that including these parameters is optional: you do not need to include these terminal mismatch parameters to compile and run ThermonucleotideBLAST (although calculation accuracy will be improved by including them).